macmade/XS-KiCad-Library/README.md

 ### How To Use

+From KiCad's "Preferences" menu, choose "Configure Paths..." and add the path to this repository as `XS_KICAD_DIR`.

-From KiCad's "Preferences" menu, choose "Manage Footprint Libraries..." and add the path to the `XS.pretty` directory contained in this repository.
+Then from  KiCad's "Preferences" menu, choose "Manage Footprint Libraries..." and add the path to the `${XS_KICAD_DIR}/XS.pretty` as `XS`.
 You can do that globally or per project.

 ### Standards